 Because Sazerac also owns Corazón tequila, it was suggested that a couple of the used barrels could be sent to Mexico for tequila aging.
 The Blanton’s barrel would age a reposado (at least two months and up to a year), and the OWA barrel would age an añejo (1 to 3 years).
 When those come due, the NHLC can buy them, and they will be bottled and shipped to New Hampshire.

 And that concluded our – oh wait there were 30 samples of Buffalo Trace to taste!
-Having already sampled over 30 bourbons at barrel strength that day, we decided to divide the (thankfully 90 proof) samples among the group, and everyone would eliminate their least favorites.
-With even less interaction in the tasting, these Buffalo Trace selections have the greatest potential for bottle to bottle variance.
+Having already sampled over 30 bourbons at barrel strength that day, we decided to divide the (thankfully 90-proof) samples among the group, and everyone would eliminate their least favorites.
+With even less interaction in the tasting, these Buffalo Trace selections have the greatest potential for bottle-to-bottle variance.
 Okay, now we were done.

 Barrels purchased: 4 W.L.
 Weller Special Reserve, 1 Old Weller Antique 107, 1 Blanton’s, 15 Buffalo Trace

 We exceeded the expectation of up to 40 barrels by 23.
-When you take into account a barrel of whiskey can cost between $8,000 and $12,000, that’s over half a million dollars spent on outstanding whiskey.
+When you take into account that a barrel of whiskey can cost between $8,000 and $12,000, that’s over half a million dollars spent on outstanding whiskey.
 The residents of New Hampshire (and their New England neighbors) are quite lucky indeed.

 The Jack Daniel’s and Knob Creek selections are on shelves now.
-Russell’s Reserve, Wild Turkey Kentucky Spirit and Woodford Reserve selections should arrive within the week, with the Sazerac products following in September.
+Russell’s Reserve, Wild Turkey Kentucky Spirit, and Woodford Reserve selections should arrive within the week, with the Sazerac products following in September.
 You can search New Hampshire Liquor & Wine Outlets to find particular barrels.
 Drink curious and let us know if you try them!